 Generally, check in times require travellers to arrive at the airport a minimum of two hours before a domestic flight and three hours before an international flight.
 This allows you plenty of time to check in and pass through security to the boarding area.
 Online check-in means you can save time and fuss at the airport by checking in for your flight via the website prior to your arrival at the airport.

 Please allow enough time to get to your flight – be aware that during busy travel periods or at airports with heightened security, you may experience longer queues.
 Boarding usually starts 30-45 minutes before departure and the gate generally closes 20-minutes prior to departure.
 Check with your airline to see what time check-in counters open.

 AIRPORT CHECK IN

-Everyone traveling, regardless of age, needs their own set of travel documents.
-All travelers including children must have a machine-readable passport valid for six months after your tour return date along with any applicable visas.
+Everyone travelling, regardless of age, needs their own set of travel documents.
+All travellers including children must have a machine-readable passport valid for six months after your tour return date along with any applicable visas.
 International travel doesn’t have to be tricky – just make sure your travel documents and required paperwork are in order.
 When you travel internationally, you are responsible for ensuring sure you have the correct documents to enter and pass through any countries during your tour, and then make your way back home.